pereorga/csvfaker/README.rst

 csvfaker
 ========

-Generate CSV files with fake data.
+Generate CSV files with fake data, using `Faker`_.

 Usage